AMC examinations (Standard Pathway)

 - The AMC Clinical Examination assesses clinical skills in medicine, surgery, obstetrics, gynaecology, paediatrics and psychiatry.
 It also assesses ability to communicate with patients, their families and other health workers.

-You must pass the AMC CAT MCQ Examination before you can apply for the AMC Clinical Examination.
+You must pass the AMC CAT MCQ Examination before you can apply for either the AMC Clinical Examination or Workplace based assessment.